 Canadian dollar advances on economic optimism

-Loonies, are displayed on a map of North America, Thursday, Jan.
+Loonies are displayed on a map of North America in this file photo from Thursday, Jan.
 9, 2014.
 (Paul Chiasson / THE CANADIAN PRESS)

 Published Tuesday, February 4, 2014 9:04AM EST